dvenomb98/kniffel/README.md

 ## Overview
 Yatzhee Online Game is a web-based implementation of the classic dice game, Yatzhee, built with NextJS.
 This is a multiplayer game where players can compete against their friends in real time.

+## How to play
+- Create a game and navigate to provided link and send a link to your friend.
+If you want to test it on your own computer, make sure you use two differents web browsers, otherwise it wouldnt work.

 ## Stack

 - NextJS